BennyCarlsson/MyPortfolio-Hacktoberfest2019/README.md

 - No spam!
 Small contributions like minor styling or spell correction is accepted but obvious spam for the t-shirt will be labeled invalid.
 - Don't use prettier/auto indent/ auto format because it will create HUGE merge conflicts
-- Do NOT add any build steps e.g npm install (I want to keep this a simple static site).
+- Do NOT add any build steps e.g. npm install (I want to keep this a simple static site).

 ### Do